pneyrinck/corecontrol/README.md

 ```
 #include "corecontrol.h"

-// set the protocol and destination for sending messages
+// set the protocol, address, and port for the OSC module
-CCConnect("send", "udp", "192.168.1.10", 7000);
+CCSetProperty("/osc/0", "ipProtocol", "udp");
+CCSetProperty("/osc/0", "sendIpAddress", "192.168.1.10");
+CCSetProperty("/osc/0", "sendIpPort", 7000);
+CCConnect(true, "/osc/0");

 // send a float value message with OSC address /volume.
-CCSendValue("/osc/0/controls/volume", 0.7);
+CCSendValue("/osc/0/controls/volume/valueNumber", 0.7);
 ```
-Please note that the OSC message sent uses the address '/volume' and can be received by any OSC application.
+Please note that the OSC message sent has the address '/volume' and can be received by any OSC application.
 The beginning part of the path, '/osc/controls', tells Core Control to send an OSC message.

 Here is a simple C++ example to receive OSC messages with Core Control:
 ```
 #include "corecontrol.h"

 // set the protocol and port for receiving messages
-CCConnect("receive", "udp", 0, 7000);
+CCSetProperty("/osc/0", "ipProtocol", "udp");
+CCSetProperty("/osc/0", "receiveIpPort", 7000);

 // set the callback function to receive values
 CCSetReceiveCallback(receive);
+CCConnect(true, "/osc/0");

-void receive(const char* jsonPtr, const char* type, void* data, int length)
+void receive(const char* jsonPtr, void* data, int length)
 {
-  if (strcmp(jsonPtr, "/osc/0/controls/volume")
+  if (strcmp(jsonPtr, "/osc/0/controls/volume/valueNumber")
   {
-    if (type == "number")
-    {
     float receivedValue = (float)data;
   }
 }
-}
 ```
-Please note that the OSC message received has the addresss '/volume' and can be sent by any OSC application.
+Please note that the OSC message received has the addresss '/volume' and could have been sent by any OSC application.
 The beginning part of the path, '/osc/controls', indicates that Core Control received an OSC message.
+The '/valueNumber' part of the path indicates a floating point number was received.
+The middle part of the path indicates the OSC address of the message.

-###### Core Control Models And Surfaces
+###### Core Control Models / Core Control Surfaces

 Core Control provides two different module types that are important to understand: "model" and "surface".

-Core Control uses the model-adapter-view pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
+First, it will help to understand the that Core Control uses the model-adapter-view software pattern (https://en.wikipedia.org/wiki/Model–view–adapter), but uses the term "surface" instead of "view."
 A data "model" is remotely controlled by one or more "surfaces."
 An "adapter" implements a mapping between a model and surface.
 It is very important to understand these things:

 * A model can be controlled by one or more surfaces simultaneously through adapters.
 * A surface typically controls one model through an adapter.
 * A surface never assumes it is the only thing controlling a model.
+* A model typically has no knowledge of what is controlling it.

 Model and surface modules mostly identical except for how they behave.
 A model receives requests to change control values from surfaces or other sources private to the model.
 When a model control value changes for any reason, it must send the change to all connected surfaces.
 A surface sends requested control value changes to a model.
 When a surface receives a change to a control value, it updates its user interface.
 These behaviors allow any number of surfaces to control a module.
 This is an example of something that OSC can not do.